Why Use Outside Counsel?

 Using an outside attorney for research and writing projects allows you to smoothly handle a variable or consistently high workload without increasing fixed costs or driving yourself crazy.
 Variable and consistently high workloads are a reality for many criminal defense attorneys and firms.
 The traditional means for dealing with this issue are hiring another attorney or working more hours.

 The first option is a reasonable approach for a workload that is always far too high and will remain that way for the foreseeable future, but has many drawbacks as a solution to varying workloads or a workload that is not high enough to keep one more full time attorney busy year-round.
 When you hire an associate, you immediately take on the fixed costs of salary and benefits, not to mention the investment of your time in training the new hire.
 When the workload drops, you are still stuck with these fixed costs.
-By employing the services of this office, on the other hand, you can get the help you need when you need it with no long-term commitments.
+By employing the services of this office, on the other hand, you can get the help you need when you need it without long-term commitments.
 When the assigned project or projects are completed and your workload returns to manageable levels, you no longer have to pay for the assistance.
-Additionally, as an experienced litigator focusing his practice on criminal defense research and writing, I do not need hand-holding or the type of training you would need to provide to a new associate.
+Additionally, as an experienced litigator focusing his practice on criminal defense research and writing, I do not need hand-holding or the type of training you would need to provide to a new associate fresh out of law school.
 Once you’ve provided the scope of the project and the documents needed, you can wait for the finished product, review it, and let me know if any more work needs to be done.

 The drawbacks to working more hours are obvious.
 It’s no secret that the legal profession is full of stressed out workaholics.
 Overloaded attorneys are more likely to cut corners and make mistakes, resulting in accused citizens not receiving the level protection and advocacy they need and deserve.
 By outsourcing work to this office when things get too busy, you can avoid those stretches of working twelve plus hour days and seven day weeks while still providing representation of the highest quality to your clients.